SimonMoitie/Wonky-Piano/Code/README.md

 ```python
     userSolution.append(note)
 ```
+#### Creating Melodies

-The melodies are set up using more lists containing tuples to store the note name, note length and LED pixel numbers from the ```beamsAndPixels``` list:
+The melodies are set up using more lists containing tuples to store the note name, note length and LED pixel numbers.
+Again, the index numbers are used from ```beamsAndPixels``` list to access the LED pixel numbers.
 ```python
 levelOneMelody = [
     (c5, halfNote, *beamsAndPixels[4][1]),